 DoD PCRP Early Investigator Research Award

-Publications:
+Select Publications:

-Sheng-Yu Ku, Spencer Rosario, Yanqing Wang, Ping Mu, Mukund Seshadri, Zachary W. Goodrich, Maxwell M. Goodrich, Eduardo Cortez Gomez, Jianmin Wang, Bo Xu, Charles L. Sawyers, Leigh Ellis, David W. Goodrich Rb1 suppresses prostate cancer metastasis and lineage plasticity underlying castration resistance Science (2017)
+Sheng-Yu Ku, Spencer Rosario, Yanqing Wang, Ping Mu, Mukund Seshadri, Zachary W. Goodrich, Maxwell M. Goodrich, Eduardo Cortez Gomez, Jianmin Wang, Bo Xu, Charles L. Sawyers, Leigh Ellis, David W. Goodrich Rb1 suppresses prostate cancer metastasis and lineage plasticity underlying castration resistance, Science (2017)

-Ping Mu, Zeda Zhang, Matteo Bebelli, Wouter Karthaus, Elizabeth Hoover, John Wongvipat, Sheng-Yu Ku, Chi-Chao Chen, Dong Gao, Zhen Cao, Neel Shah, Elizabeth Adams,Wassim Abida, Philip A. Watson, Chun-Hao Huang, Elisa De Stanchina, Scott Lowe, Leigh Ellis, Himisha Beltran, Mark A. Rubin, David Goodrich, Francesca Demichelis, and Charles L. Sawyers SOX2 promotes lineage plasticity and antiandrogen resistance in TP53 and RB1 deficient prostate cancer Science (2017)
+Ping Mu, Zeda Zhang, Matteo Bebelli, Wouter Karthaus, Elizabeth Hoover, John Wongvipat, Sheng-Yu Ku, Chi-Chao Chen, Dong Gao, Zhen Cao, Neel Shah, Elizabeth Adams,Wassim Abida, Philip A. Watson, Chun-Hao Huang, Elisa De Stanchina, Scott Lowe, Leigh Ellis, Himisha Beltran, Mark A. Rubin, David Goodrich, Francesca Demichelis, and Charles L. Sawyers SOX2 promotes lineage plasticity and antiandrogen resistance in TP53 and RB1 deficient prostate cancer, Science (2017)

 My research focuses on identifying the key molecular players and mechanisms underlying prostate cancer metastasis in advanced-stage patients.
+Awards:

 AACR Women-in-Cancer Research Scholar Award

-Publications:
+Select Publications:

 Tiwari, R., Manzar, N., et al., 2020.
 Androgen deprivation upregulates SPINK1 expression and potentiates cellular plasticity in prostate cancer.
 Nature Communications, 11(1), p.384.